First National Bank of America Online CD rates review

 540 days interest for terms of 48 to 84 months

-But it doesn’t offer any terms shorter than one year.
+The downside to FNBA CDs is it doesn’t offer any terms shorter than one year.
+If you’re looking for a short term option, you’ll need to compare some of the other options available.
 And if you’re looking to open other personal bank accounts at FNBA, you’ll need to visit a Michigan branch to open.

 Apply for a CD in nine steps: